 GENERAL GUIDELINES: Bonsai (pronounced Bone’-sigh) is the horticultural art of stunting a plant’s growth so that it appears to be a miniature of the normal plant.
 Generally, the plant is grown in a nutrient poor soil and only watered enough to keep it alive.
-For the beginner, best results are obtained by working with a slow growing plant or plant which normally will not grow to a great height (e.g., Japanese Maple, Juniper, Hawthorne, Australian Tea Tree).
+For the beginner, best results are obtained by working with a slow growing plant or plant which normally will not grow to a great height (e.g., Japanese maple, juniper, Hawthorne).

-FERTILIZING: A 3 to 4 month time release fertilizer such as Osmocote Plus can be applied in the spring and again in the summer.
-Use fertilizer in moderation on ericaceous plants such as Azaleas.
+FERTILIZING: A three to four month time release fertilizer such as Osmocote® Plus can be applied in the spring and again in the summer.
+Use fertilizer in moderation on ericaceous plants such as azaleas.
 For flowering and fruiting trees, feed with 0-10-10 fertilizer in the fall to winter-harden and improve next year’s display.

 Turn the tree monthly for even lighting and growth; more frequently in the spring.
-Outdoor Bonsai may be displayed indoors 2 to 3 days per month at the most, but keep them away from direct sunlight, fireplaces, and other heat sources.
+Outdoor bonsai may be displayed indoors two to three days per month at the most, but keep them away from direct sunlight, fireplaces, and other heat sources.

-Winter Protection: Mild winter areas: Protect Bonsai from winds and heavy winter storms by moving to a sheltered area.
-Cold winter areas: Protect from hard frosts, but do not avoid winter dormant period by placing in a heated area.
-The Bonsai can be heeled in to a protected flowerbed, cold frame or unheated basement, or in an enclosed, unheated porch.
+WINTER PROTECTION: In mild winter areas, protect bonsai from winds and heavy winter storms by moving to a sheltered area.
+In cold winter areas, protect from hard frosts, but do not avoid winter dormant period by placing bonsai in a heated area.
+The bonsai can be heeled in to a protected flowerbed, cold frame or unheated basement, or in an enclosed, unheated porch.

-Indoor Bonsai: Indoor Bonsai are usually evergreen tropical, sub-tropical and warm climate plants, which normally experience little if any dormant period.
-Winter air temperatures should range from 50 degrees F at night to 75 degrees F during the day for most sub-tropicals.
+INDOOR BONSAI: Indoor bonsai are usually evergreen tropical, sub-tropical and warm climate plants, which normally experience little if any dormant period.
+Winter air temperatures should range from 50° F at night to 75° F during the day for most sub-tropicals.
 Summer temperatures can be higher.
 Humidity should be fairly high.
 Placement in the kitchen, bathroom or on a saucer with a layer of pebbles and water will help raise the humidity.
 Adequate light may be found at an east or west window in the fall, winter or spring.
 In these locations, summer light is best filtered through a sheer curtain.
-Most Bonsai plants do not perform well indoors.
+Most bonsai plants do not perform well indoors.
 Low humidity and low light are the two main problems.

-Repotting: Deciduous trees should be repotted every 2-3 years.
-Slower growing evergreens need repotting every 4 to 5 years.
+REPOTTING: Deciduous trees should be repotted every two-three years.
+Slower growing evergreens need repotting every four to five years.

 For further information see the 1994 edition of Sunset Bonsai.